TaoStarlit/English/book/writingDraft/Intensive_writing.md

 - most graduates VS most of the graduates: second is for specific, eg. most of the students in UTS  --》 here need graduates
 - short of is like a slang, --> be deficient in

-Setting up your own business is not an easy task, because there are several critical aspects for runing a company.
+Setting up your own business is not an easy task (a plain sail), because there are several critical aspects for running a company.
 Firstly, it is the business model that determines how well the company perform.
 I can not imagine that a company would be successful if the originator had no idea about the business model of his or her company, which could make it difficult to create and maintain the transaction structure of relevant stakeholders.
-Secondly, the graduates should inform themselves about the positioning of the business, including the target market, transaction content and model, before they set up their company.
+Secondly, the graduates should inform themselves about the proposition(positioning) of the business, including the target market, transaction content and model, before they set up their company.
 Thirdly, the essential part of the company is cash flow, so originators should be very cautious when designing the cash flow and profit model.
-Furthermore, if they confronted with the financial problem, they should have some backup to support the company, etc.
+Furthermore, if they confronted with a financial problem, they should have some backups to support the company.
 Therefore, before running a company, the graduate should be aware of the important aspects that they may be lack of.

 - a comany VS running a company: one thing VS doing one thing -- use noun phrases